 Next, cure your potatoes.
 Give them about 10 days in a dark place at 65 to 70 degrees Fahrenheit (18 to 21 degrees Celsius).
 Curing gives the potatoes a chance to “rest” and grow thicker skins.

 Then, use a dry brush to remove the dirt from the tubers.
 Do not wash potatoes for storage.
 Instead, wait until right before you cook potatoes to wash them.

 Finally, identify any potatoes that are cut or bruised, and use those ones first.
 Store the rest in a cool, dark, humid place at 42 to 50 degrees Fahrenheit (6 to 10 degrees Celsius).

 Your potatoes should keep for quite a while (months) if you store them properly.
 If you cannot go through them all, you can always find a pressure-canner recipe to preserve some potatoes for the long-term.

 If any of your potatoes start to sprout in storage, you can try to grow new plants from them.
-You can learn all about how to plant sprouted potatoes in my article here.

 Now you know some ways to dig up potatoes.
 You also know when to harvest them and how to prepare them for storage.

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.